💡 Disclosure: This post contains affiliate links. If you purchase through these links, we may earn a small commission at no extra cost to you.

 Exercise bikes are among the most apartment-friendly cardio machines available.
 Most upright and folding models fit within a 20" × 40" footprint — smaller than a standard office desk — making them ideal for compact home gyms where every square foot is intentional.

 Exercise bikes serve a broad audience.
 Beginners benefit from the forgiving seated position and adjustable resistance.
 Intermediate athletes use them for structured interval training and zone-2 cardio.
 Seniors appreciate zero-impact load.
-And anyone building a small home gym on a budget will find the stationary bike delivers more cardio value per square foot than nearly any alternative.
+And anyone building a small home gym on a tight budget will find the stationary bike delivers more cardio value per square foot than nearly any alternative.

 The exercise bike has a surprisingly long lineage — far older than modern fitness culture would suggest.
 Its evolution mirrors the broader story of how society has approached indoor fitness: first as medical curiosity, then as luxury novelty, and finally as an everyday essential for small home gym setups worldwide.